Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Lock October international fares before the Diwali surge

 October’s value lives in its first three weeks.
-The pre-Diwali window (Oct 1-20) returns 18-27% savings versus the late-October surge, Southeast Asia hits dry-season weather, the Maldives reopens its dry season and Europe sits in genuine end-shoulder discounting.
+The pre-Diwali window (Oct 1-20) tends to run cheaper than the late-October surge, Southeast Asia hits dry-season weather, the Maldives reopens its dry season and Europe sits in genuine end-shoulder discounting.
 Book 8-12 weeks ahead, target Tuesday-Wednesday departures Oct 6-15 for cheapest fares and steer clear of Oct 22-27 unless you’re using the post-Diwali Nov 2-12 escape window.

 For Delhi NCR families specifically, the Oct 22-Nov 6 clean-air escape is one of the best calendar plays of the year — a small fare premium buys a 28x improvement on PM2.5 exposure during firecracker week.